open-telemetry/opentelemetry-operator/docs/api.md

-secretRef is Optional: secretRef is reference to the secret object containing sensitive information
+secretRef is Optional: secretRef is reference to the secret object containing sensitive information to pass to the plugin scripts.
+This may be empty if no secret object is specified.

 <table>
     <thead>